1ukefg/P1-Football-Family/README.md

 - __Navigation Bar__

     - It is identical on each page, providing users an easy way to reach navigate their way around the website.
-    - The scetion indclues the Logo which when clicked takes you to the home page, a further Home page link, a link to the Sessions Times on the home page and a Join Us page.
+    - The section indclues the Logo which when clicked takes you to the home page, a further Home page link, a link to the Sessions Times on the home page and a Join Us page.
 As a result, the user should have no reason to use the 'back button' on their chosen browser.

 ![Navbar](assets/images/readme/nav-bar.png)

 - __Home Page Image and Greeting Information__

     - The home page presents a photograph of one of the 11-18's sessions to the user, giving them a small insight into what Football Family is all about.
-    - Placed infront of this image is a text overlay which presents the objective and applicable age groups of Footbal Family's service.
+    - Placed in front of this image is a text overlay which presents the objective and applicable age groups of Footbal Family's service.
 Within this, there is also a button marked 'Join Us Here' which takes the user to the Join Us page on the website, without having to use the relevant section of the Navigation bar.

 ![Homepage](assets/images/readme/home-page-img.png)